Atrial fibrillation - Symptoms of atrial fibrillation

 Some people with atrial fibrillation have no symptoms and it is only discovered during routine tests or investigations for another condition.

-The most obvious symptom of atrial fibrillation is a fast and irregular heartbeat, usually over 140 beats a minute.
+The most obvious symptom of atrial fibrillation is becoming aware of a fast and irregular heartbeat (palpitations), usually over 100 beats a minute.
 You can determine your heart rate by feeling the pulse in your wrist or neck.

 You may also experience: